 Tisch College houses the Tufts chapter of Jumpstart, a national early education organization that recruits and trains college students and community members to serve preschool children in low-income neighborhoods.
 Jumpstart's proven curriculum helps children develop the language and literacy skills they need to be ready for kindergarten, setting them on a path to close the achievement gap before it is too late.

-Tisch College supports various student organizations whose efforts contribute to the mission of improving civic life on campus and beyond.
-These include Generation Citizen, which sends Tufts students to local schools to teach and lead civics projects; JumboCode, which designs free apps and websites for charities and nonprofits; CIVIC, which promotes healthy political dialogue on campus; and Strong Women Strong Girls, which trains women at Tufts to mentor and empower girls in Tufts’ host communities.
+Tisch College supports various student groups whose efforts contribute to the mission of improving civic life on campus and beyond.
+These include ACTION (Advancing Civic Thought in Our Nation), which aims to promote youth civic action and engagement in the greater Boston area; the Tisch Council for Philanthropic Leadership; JumboCode, which designs free apps and websites for charities and nonprofits; CIVIC, which promotes healthy political dialogue on campus; and Strong Women Strong Girls, which trains women at Tufts to mentor and empower girls in Tufts’ host communities.
 Tisch College also partners with the Leonard Carmichael Society, which serves as the umbrella organization for more than two dozen student community service groups that engage more than 1,000 Jumbo volunteers each year.